 - Air filtration: We’ve upgraded our on-board ventilation system and filters to give you fresher, cleaner air while you ride.

-- Safety barriers: To maintain a healthy environment while boarding, RTA is installing safety barriers on all buses to minimize contact between the drivers and customers.
-In the meantime, customers on buses without the barriers will be asked to board and exit from the rear doors to maximize safety.
+- Safety barriers: To maintain a healthy environment while boarding, RTA installed safety barriers on all buses to minimize contact between the drivers and customers.

 - Service based on demand: We are always working hard to provide the most service possible based on demand and evolving health conditions.
 We are also collaborating with public health officials to keep our customers safe and our buses on the road.
-During these challenging times, RTA is operating a slimmed-down version of its service similar to a Sunday schedule.
-In some cases, sweeper buses are available to pick up anyone left behind due to capacity issues.
+During these challenging times, RTA is operating a slimmed-down version of its service.

 - Stay connected: Plan your next trip by visiting RiversideTransit.com or calling our Customer Information Center at (951) 565-5002.
 Real-time bus schedule arrival information is available on the BusWatch and Transit apps.
 You can also get instant route and schedule updates by signing up for iAlerts or Bus Watch or visit us on social media to stay in the loop..